 Information on how to tell if a note is genuine can be found in our: “How to spot a counterfeit”guide.

 Banknote design requires very specific technical knowledge in a range of areas, including aesthetics, printing techniques, security features and banknote equipment requirements.

-The Reserve Bank makes initial decisions about the colour, wording and sizes of each denomination.
-Copyright for the portraits and images used on the banknotes is also obtained or renewed.
+The Reserve Bank makes initial decisions about the colour, wording and sizes of each denomination based on public surveys and expert advice.

-Designers then draw up rough designs to incorporate the various features of the note, including the:
+Designers then draw up concept designs to incorporate the various features of the note, including the:

 Once these features are agreed upon, the selected designer produces a picture of the front and back of each denomination.
 These pictures are produced in the correct size and colours with the aid of a computer-based design system.

-These banknote designs are assessed by a range of people, including security experts, banknote equipment manufacturers and design, history and cultural experts, to ensure they enhance security, are aesthetically pleasing and reflect New Zealand culture and history.
+These banknote designs are assessed by a range of people, including security experts, banknote equipment manufacturers and design, history and cultural experts, to ensure they enhance security, are aesthetically pleasing and reflect New Zealand’s culture and history.

 New Zealand’s current polymer banknotes were produced by Note Print Australia Limited in Melbourne.
 New Zealand’s new banknotes will be printed by Canadian Banknote Company in Ottawa.
 Both sets will be printed on the same polymer.
 Banknotes are manufactured as described in the following steps: